mainmatter/playbook/project-procedure/digital-products/README.md

-# Full Service Project Flow
+# Digital Product Projects

 Developing Digital Products can be broken down into four main stages:

-- identifying and understanding the goal of the project
+- product strategy: identifying and understanding the goal of the project and the environment it operates in
-- conceptualising a product that pursues that objective
+- product design: conceptualising a product that pursues the project's objective
-- implementing that product and launching it
+- product development: implementing the product and launching it
 - validating the product indeed achieves the objective

 These stages will usually be passed through several times, incrementally